vlrfsg/vlrfsasm/readme.txt

   Each argument is function, parameter, local name, literal or global name.
   Defining functions is an exception in syntax.
   >  {function parameter0 parameter1 ...; localName0 localName1 ...; (content)}
+  Repeating function is defined with splitting width and condition for next iteration.
+  Results of all iterations are concatenated.
+  >  {loopFunction splitWidth parameter0 ...; ; (content); (condition)}
   Literal is either 64-bit unsigned number or utf-16BE string without Null.
   Number with prefix % is binary and with $ is hexdecimal number.
   Number can contains symbols to distinguish each digits clearly.